pyodide/pyodide/docs/development/building-packages-using-recipe.md

 by default certain wasm-related `RUSTFLAGS` are set during `build.script` and can be removed with `export RUSTFLAGS=""`.

 If your project builds using maturin, you need to use maturin 0.14.14 or later.
 It is pretty easy to patch an existing project (see `projects/fastparquet/meta.yaml` for an example)

+### Partial Rebuilds

+By default, each time you run `pyodide build-recipes`, it will delete the entire source directory and replace it with a fresh copy from the download url.
+This is to ensure build repeatability.
+For debugging purposes, this is likely to be undesirable.
+If you want to try out a modified source tree, you can pass the flag `--continue` and `build-recipes` will try to build from the existing source tree.
+This can cause various issues, but if it works it is much more convenient.

+Using the `--continue` flag, you can modify the sources in tree to fix the build, then when it works, copy the modified sources into your checked out copy of the package source repository and use `git format-patch` to generate the patch.